-Average per rateable property 2,045 2,210 (1) Actual Actual
+Average per rateable property 2,045 2,211 (1) 7.0 Actual Actual

-Councils use property valuations to calculate each rateable property's contribution to the required rate revenue total.
-Councils do not automatically receive more money because property values increase but this may alter how rates are apportioned (or divided) across each ratepayer (ie. some people may pay more or less rates, this is dependent on the change in value of their property relative to the overall valuation changes across the council area).
+Councils use property valuations to calculate each rateable property's contribution to the required Rate Revenue that is required to be raised.
+Councils do not automatically receive more money because property values increase but this property value may alter how rates are apportioned (or divided) across each ratepayer (ie. some people may pay more or less rates, this is dependent on the change in value of their property relative to the overall valuation changes across the council area).
 The total General Rates paid by all rateable properties will equal the amount adopted in the budget.

-8.1 The annual change in the rates payable by an individual ratepayer, will vary according the change in the individual property value, the land use and whether there has been development or improvements to the property.
+The annual change in the rates that are payable by an individual ratepayer, will vary according the change in the individual property value, the land use and whether there has been development or improvements to the property.